 - Teja Poosarla, M.D.Medical Oncologist and HematologistAssistant Professor of Interdisciplinary Clinical Oncology

-- Jennifer M. Scalici, M.D.Gynecologic OncologistChief of Gynecologic Oncology Service; Associate Professor of Interdisciplinary Clinical Oncology
+- Jennifer M. Scalici, M.D.Gynecologic OncologistChief of Gynecologic Oncology Service; Professor of Interdisciplinary Clinical Oncology

 - Rodney P. Rocconi, M.D., F.A.C.O.G.Gynecologic OncologistAssociate Director for Clinical Research; Abraham A. Mitchell Clinical Cancer Research Scholar; Professor of Interdisciplinary Clinical Oncology